WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 }
 ~~~

-An video phone that could support opus and H.264 at 720p @ 30 fps might look
+A video phone that could support opus and H.264 at 720p @ 30 fps might look
 like:

 ~~~ ascii-art